Kaef/ulisp-esp/README.md

 This is a fork of ulisp-esp (Version 2.4) where I added some features for esp32.

+2018-11-26: merged branch dev-deepsleep to master and removed dev-deepsleep
+       so every deepsleep-addition is in master branch now

 ### Brief changelog
 * usage of the 4 MByte PSRAM on ESP-WROVER-32 modules (other boards with or without PSRAM (only 4MB supported now, but this is easy to extend) should work too)